raspberrypilearning/next-customer-please/en/step_2.md

 --- task ---

-**Test:** Make sure you can see your business name as the value of the variable on the Stage.
+**Test:** Make sure you can see your shop name as the value of the variable on the Stage.

 --- /task ---